carneades/carneades-3/doc/manual/administration.md

 files.

 <!--
-These files can be referenced and linked to in the descriptions of statements and nodes of argument graphs using relative URLs.
+These files can be referenced and linked to in the desciptions of statements and nodes of argument graphs using relative URLs.
 For example, the URL "file://src/foo.pdf" would be resolved to the file `documents/src/foo.pdf` of the project.